Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Applications of margarine

+Using the multivariate Gaussian example, we next assess how the accuracy of the KL divergence and BMD estimates from \textsc{margarine} scale with the number of samples in the distribution and the number of dimensions.
+In the previous example, we used a mean of zero and a standard deviation of one, however in this section we randomly assign a mean between -2 and 2 for each dimension and a standard deviation of between 0.1 and 1.
+We use a diagonal covariance matrix.

+\Cref{fig:samples-vs-convergence} shows how the accuracy of the KL estimates, left panel, and BMD, right panel, increase with increasing number of samples for a five dimensional problem.
+We find that both the KDE and the MAF are able to accurately recover the analytic solution, black dashed lines, for the KL divergence for sample sizes $\gtrsim 100$.
+We also see that the MAF is more confident and more accurate in its estimate.
+For sample sizes $\gtrsim 300$, the MAF recovers the BMD well however the KDE consistently underestimates it regardless of the number of samples in the training data.
+The KDE errors are however larger than for the MAF acknowledging its inability to recover the analytic solution.

+In \Cref{fig:samples-vs-dims}, we explore how the number of samples needs to scale with the number of dimensions for the MAF and KDE to accurately recover the Bayesian statistics.
+We use the same multivariate Gaussian example with random means and standard deviations but vary the number of dimensions from two to ten.
+We quantify the level of accuracy using the fractional difference

+Again it is clear that both the KDE and the MAF are much better at estimating the KL divergence than the BMD likely because the BMD has a stronger dependence on the predicted log-probability and hence on the accuracy of the density estimation.
+However, the MAF is consistently better at estimating the BMD than the KDE and requires fewer samples than the KDE to accurately recover the BMD.

+As expected, when we increase the number of dimensions in the problem, we require more samples to maintain the same level of accuracy.
+However, this relationship is stronger for the BMD and stronger still for the KDE than the MAF indicating that the MAF is much more expressive

-\subsection{Toy Example Posteriors}
+\subsubsection{Toy Example Posteriors}

-We illustrate the applications of the code using two different toy examples for which we know the KL divergence and BMD.
-We generate the examples using \textsc{polychord} and a Gaussian likelihood, both with five parameters, and these are shown in red in \cref{fig:toy_example}.
-The first has a series of correlations between the parameters (left-hand panel) and the second has a combination of uncorrelated parameters with both log-uniform and uniform priors on the parameters (right-hand panel).
+Following testing on analytic problems, we generate the examples using \textsc{polychord} and a Gaussian likelihood, both with five parameters, and we show the corresponding distributions in orange in \cref{fig:toy_example}.
+The first (left-hand panel) has a series of correlations between the parameters and involves sampling the likelihood

+where $p^i_j$ corresponds to parameter $i$ sample $j$ assuming a uniform prior between -1 and 1 for each.
+The second (right-panel of \cref{fig:toy_example}) has a combination of uncorrelated parameters with both log-uniform and uniform priors on the parameters (right-hand panel) and involves sampling a Gaussian likelihood

-We are able to use the samples from \textsc{polychord} and the analysis tool \textsc{anesthetic}~\cite{anesthetic} to calculate the KL divergence and BMD for both sets of samples and these values are reported, with errors, in \cref{fig:toy_example}.
-We show a replica of the correlated samples using a KDE and uncorrelated samples using the MAF with values of $\mathcal{D}$ and $d$ listed for both types of density estimator.
+We are able to use the samples from \textsc{polychord} and the analysis tool \textsc{anesthetic}~\citep{anesthetic} to calculate the KL divergence and BMD for both toy examples and these values are reported, with errors, in \cref{fig:toy_example}.
+We show samples drawn from a KDE trained on the correlated samples and from a MAF trained on the uncorrelated samples, with values of $\mathcal{D}$ and $d$ listed for both types of density estimator.